flashwing-04/showtime-website-project-archive/content/ss22/bachelor/b4-Citizen-Hero/tech-stack.md

 ## Miro

-Miro was our online white board.
+Miro was our online whiteboard.
 We used it for our user story mapping.

 ## Trello